Amazon Faves

 Willemstad, Curaçao Port Guide

-caribbean port guide
+caribbean

 Captivating Curaçao: What You Need to Know About the Willemstad Cruise Port

-Willemstad is the capital city of Curaçao (pronounced “koo-rah-sow”) and is a popular cruise port known for its colorful colonial architecture, rich history, and sites like the famous floating bridge.
 This Dutch Caribbean gem is a popular stop on southern Caribbean itineraries, offering a unique blend of European charm and Caribbean allure.
 It’s one of the “ABC” islands, along with Aruba and Bonaire.
+Oddly enough, I've seen (and personally taken) many cruise itineraries that call upon Aruba and Curaçao, but skip Bonaire.

-The Willemstad cruise port features two main cruise terminals: the Mega Pier and the Mathey Wharf.
-The Mega Pier is the primary terminal for larger ships, and it can accommodate up to five ships at a time.
-The Curaçao Ports Authority has a handy map showing the cruise port’s location and things to do nearby in Willemstad.
-Once off the pier, you’ll enter into one of my all-time favorite cruise terminal areas, Rif Seaport.
-Later, I’ll explain why this is such an awesome area.
+The Curaçao Ports Authority has a handy map showing the cruise port location and things to do nearby in Willemstad.
+Once off the pier, if you hang a right, you’ll enter into one of my all-time favorite cruise terminal areas, Rif Seaport.
+Later, I’ll explain why this is such a fabulous area.

 Willemstad Cruise Port to the City Center

 Cruisers with mobility limitations or who prefer not to walk can enjoy shuttle services provided by some cruise lines or taxis, which are regulated and have set fares.
-Uber is not available in Willemstad.
-Public transportation here is pretty limited, so it’s not the best option.

 Best Beaches Near the Curaçao Cruise Port

 Many of the most popular beaches in Curaçao front hotels or are behind gated resorts, and because of that, these will likely require an admission fee.
 Additionally, some of Curaçao’s biggest and best-known beaches are located at the island’s western tip, called Westpunt, making them impractical for a visit on a short port day.
-Here are some options that are close to the cruise port area:
+Here, though, are some options that are close to the cruise port area:

 Mambo Beach

 Mambo Beach is about 4 miles from the port and is a popular one with cruisers.
 A taxi ride there costs about $8 USD per person.
 At Mamo Beach, cruisers will find a lively atmosphere, with plenty of bars, restaurants, and shops nearby.
-This is a manmade beach, and some cruisers don’t like the commercialized nature of the area, but the water is clear and great for snorkeling.
-It fronts a resort, so expect an admission fee, and lounger rental will also come at a cost.

 Blue Bay Beach

 Another great option that’s a little less than 7 miles from the port is Blue Bay Beach, and it’s also around $8 USD per person to get there by taxi.
-Located on Curacao’s northwest coast near Willemstad, this beach tends to be less crowded than Mambo Beach and features soft white sand and calm turquoise waters framed by rocky cliffs.
-It’s a popular spot for snorkeling and diving and is also part of a resort, so like Mambo Beach, there is an admission fee to access this beach, with other amenities available at an additional rental cost.
+Located on Curaçao’s northwest coast near Willemstad, this beach tends to be less crowded than Mambo Beach and features soft white sand and calm turquoise waters framed by rocky cliffs.

 Kokomo Beach

-Kokomo Beach is a free beach option close to the cruise port.
-Located less than 8 miles northwest of the port, it is known for its soft white sand, clear turquoise waters, and tranquil atmosphere.
 The beach also features a dock with steps and a floating dock just a short distance from the shore, making it easy to enjoy the water.
-Additionally, there’s a nearby coral reef ideal for snorkeling, and beach chairs are available for rent.
+Additionally, a nearby coral reef is ideal for snorkeling, and beach chairs are available for rent.

 Top Things to Do in Willemstad